Don't Have Enough Vitality? Let's Look at Your Thyroid

 Typical symptoms of hyperthyroidism are weight loss, fast heart rate, high irritability/nervousness, muscle weakness and tremors, infrequent menstrual periods, sleep problems, eye irritations, and heat sensitivity.

-Symptoms of hypothyroidism are the contrary of hyperthyroidism such as weight gain, slower heart rate, fatigue, more frequent and stronger menstrual periods, forgetfulness, dry skin and hair, hoarse voice, and intolerance to cold.
+Symptoms of hypothyroidism are the opposite of hyperthyroidism, such as weight gain, slower heart rate, fatigue, more frequent and stronger menstrual periods, forgetfulness, dry skin and hair, hoarse voice, and intolerance to cold.
 In addition, hypothyroidism is often accompanied by an enlargement of the thyroid gland known as goiter.

 The only way to know if thyroid hormones are in balance is to test them.